vdarkobar/npm-test/README.md

 Used for *DNS Challenge* to create *Wildcard Certificates* for your entire Domain (*unlimited Subdomains*).

-> CloudFlare > Profile > API Tokens > Create Token > Edit zone DNS > Use Template
+> CloudFlare > Profile > API Tokens > Create Token > Edit zone DNS - Use Template

+> Create Token: change the name (*use domain name with the star in front: *.example.com*)

+> Permissions: Zone > DNS > Edit

+> Zone Resources: Include > Specific Zone > example.com

+> Client IP Address Filtering: *skip or set up if you have fixed ip address

+> TTL: skip or define how long this token will stay active

-Create Token (edit name: *.example.com) > Permissions: Zone-DNS-EDIT > Zone Resources: INCLUDE-ALL ZONES > Continue to summary > Create Token
+> Continue to summary > Create Token

 ### Copy *Token* and paste it to: